 Findings from both can inform quality improvements for the next teaching period.

-Summative (end-of-semester) evaluations are also required by faculty for quality assurance reporting purposes (see University of Tasmania Reviews Policy).
-The eVALUate system can be used as a part of the summative evaluation process.
+Summative (end-of-semester) evaluations are also required by faculty for quality assurance reporting purposes (see University of Tasmania Course Design and Delivery Policy).
+The eVALUate Student Survey system can be used as a part of the summative evaluation process.
 Quality Matters reviews are best used when the unit has been taught at least once, and has been self-reviewed against the standards.

 How to Evaluate